hribera/DAHSI/README.md

 ## Docker

-You can also test out DAHSI without installing it locally in [podman](https://podman.io/) by running the following command in the root directory of this repo:
+You can also test out DAHSI without installing it locally using [Docker](https://www.docker.com/get-started/) by running the following command in the root directory of this repo:
 ```

 ```